apache/doris-website/docs/ecosystem/flink-doris-connector.md

 For the complete code, refer to:[DorisSinkMultiTableExample.java](https://github.com/apache/doris-flink-connector/blob/master/flink-doris-connector/src/test/java/org/apache/doris/flink/example/DorisSinkMultiTableExample.java)

-## Lookup Join
+### Lookup Join

-For the scenario where dimension tables are stored in Doris, you can use Flink's [Lookup Join](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sql/queries/joins/#lookup-join) to perform joins on the data in the real-time stream and the dimension tables in Doris.
+In scenarios where dimension tables are stored in Doris, you can use Flink's [Lookup Join](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sql/queries/joins/#lookup-join) to perform a join between real-time stream data and the dimension tables in Doris.

 ```SQL
 CREATE TABLE fact_table (